srivanoo21/Financial_agent_using_Agentic_AI/README.md

   Creates a web interface (Playground) that lets you choose which agent to run based on your query.

 - **Application Execution:**
   Launches a web server to interact with the agents through your browser.
+Once you run playground.py, go to www.agno.com, navigate to the Playground section, select the desired endpoint, and enter user queries to interact with it.